AI Summary

 | Free | $0 | 5k credits/mo, 1 seat, 1 active trigger, 2 concurrent runs, 5 concurrent agent interactions, forum support | ”Drive before you buy” — unlimited agents & flows, no card |

-| Pro | From $37/mo (slider to $1,840) | From 20k credits/mo; unlimited seats & teams, 5 concurrent runs, 25 concurrent agent interactions, unified billing, MCP hosting (1) + proxying (3) | Credit slider sets both volume and price; most-bought tier |
+| Pro | From $37/mo (slider to $1,840) | From 20k credits/mo; unlimited seats & teams, 5 concurrent runs, 25 concurrent agent interactions, unified billing, MCP hosting (1) | Credit slider sets both volume and price; self-serve up to 1M credits, then “Contact sales”; most-bought tier |

-| Enterprise | Custom | Everything in Pro, plus RBAC, SCIM/SAML, admin dashboard, audit logs, VPC, AI model access control, workflow queuing, credit rollover | Sales-led, quoted; only plan where credits roll over |
+| Enterprise | Custom | Everything in Pro, plus RBAC, SCIM/SAML, admin dashboard, audit logs, VPC, AI model access control, workflow queuing, credit rollover, configurable overage cap | Sales-led, quoted; only plan where credits roll over and overage can be capped |

 Pro credit slider (monthly billing)